Skip to Content

 How to Volunteer

-2. Complete the Volunteer Application and email it to SCASVolunteers@sonoma-county.org (if under 16, your parent or guardian will also need to complete an application) Please note you will need updated Adobe Acrobat or you can print it and email us photo of the completed application
+2. Complete the Volunteer Application and email it to SCASVolunteers@sonoma-county.org (if under 16, your parent or guardian will also need to complete an application).
+Please note you will need Adobe Reader, or you can print it and email us a copy of the completed application.

-5. Complete our required Online Trainings- Volunteers over 18 must complete the California Harassment Prevention Training (approx. 1 hour), Dog Volunteers must complete the Fear Free Shelter Training (approx. 5 hours) You will receive links and details of these trainings after you attend Orientation
+6. Complete our required online trainings.
+Volunteers over 18 must complete the California Harassment Prevention Training (approx. 1 hour).
+Dog volunteers must complete the Fear Free Shelter Training (approximately 5 hours).
+You will receive links and details of these trainings after you attend orientation.

-8. Sign Up for your first shift once you receive the link to our Sign Up Genius!
+8. Sign Up for your first shift once you receive the link.
 Our shifts are in 2 hour blocks.
 Typically our volunteers come in 2-20 hours per week depending on their schedules.
-The Sign Up link will be provided upon receipt of the above listed items.
-Dog Volunteers will recieve 1-1 training on their first shift.
+The sign up link will be provided upon receipt of the above listed items.
+Dog volunteers will receive one on one training with an experienced volunteer during their first shift.

-Please Note: Our Volunteer Hours are Tuesday-Saturday 10am-4:30pm.
+Please Note: Our volunteer hours are Tuesday-Saturday 10am-4:30pm.
 The Shelter is closed Sundays and Mondays.
+We require at least a 6 month committment for our volunteers.

 VOLUNTEER APPLICATION